kvarak/dnd/docs/_Classes/ranger.md

 | 13th | *blight* |
 | 17th | *greater restoration* |

 ### Alchemist
-At 3rd level, you gain proficiency with the herbalist kits and you add double your proficiency bonus for any ability check you make using it.
-Additionally, the gold and time you must spend to create antitoxins and potions using an herbalism kit is halved.
+Gain 1 skill point to spend on the *Alchemy* skill.

 ### Volatile Mixtures
-At 3rd level, as long as you have an herbalism kit, at the end of a long rest, you prepare five mixtures, chosen from the list below, in any combination.
+As long as you have an herbalism kit, during a long rest you can prepare five mixtures, chosen from the list below, in any combination.
 For example, you can prepare three healing draughts and two quick coatings at the end of a long rest.

 It is assumed that your mixtures are created from ingredients foraged or gathered while traveling.
 Your mixtures lose their potency after 24 hours.
 Some mixtures require a target to make a saving throw to resist the mixture's effects.
 The saving throw DC is your ranger spell save DC.